 The main problem is that for the buildings to have come straight down, as Hoffman has pointed out, "All 287 columns would have to have weakened to the point of collapse at the same instant."
-[142]
+[143]

-Comments: Hoffman is wrong, which is unsurprising given his lack of expertise in structural engineering.
-What Hoffman and Dr. Griffin neglect is that rotation or other motion of the structure would stress the remaining connections, and cause surviving supports to be broken rapidly after the initial failures.
+Comments: Mr. Hoffman is wrong, which is unsurprising given his lack of expertise in structural engineering.
+What Mr. Hoffman and Dr. Griffin neglect is that rotation or other motion of the structure would stress the remaining connections, and cause surviving supports to be broken rapidly after the initial failures.

 The NIST hypothesis of collapse initiation does not require all of the columns to fail at the same instant.
 This is clearly explained in NCSTAR1-6, and even quoted by Dr. Griffin on page 187.
-Since Dr. Griffin has apparently misinterpreted NIST's comments, let me explain, in my own words, why a slightly more gradual failure is predicted:
+Since Dr. Griffin has apparently misinterpreted NIST's comments, the author explains, in his own words, why a slightly more gradual failure is predicted: